Samantha: Conversations around periods are still met with silence, whispers and shame

 Actress Samantha Ruth Prabhu has talked about menstruation and said conversations around periods are still met with silence, whispers, and shame.

-Mumbai: Actress Samantha Ruth Prabhu has talked about menstruation and said conversations around periods are still met with silence, whispers, and shame.

-Talking about how periods are still considered to be a taboo subject, Samantha told IANS, "As women, we’ve come so far, yet conversations around periods are still met with silence, whispers, and shame.”
+Talking about how periods are still considered to be a taboo subject, Samantha told, “As women, we’ve come so far, yet conversations around periods are still met with silence, whispers, and shame.”

-She told IANS, “Speaking with Rashi Choudhary reminded me how crucial it is to break these taboos and dated notions.
+She told, “Speaking with Rashi Choudhary reminded me how crucial it is to break these taboos and dated notions.
 Our cycles are powerful and, most importantly, life-affirming.
-Definitely not something to be ashamed of or hide or, for that matter, even taken lightly."
+Definitely not something to be ashamed of or hide or, for that matter, even taken lightly.”

 In the episode of the podcast, Samantha opened up about her own relationship with her body, learning to listen to it, and the challenges that come with being a woman in the public eye while dealing with something as debilitating as endometriosis.